 The creation of the Victim Services Agency marks the end of a demonstration grant of the Vera Institute of Justice called the Victim Witness Assistance Project (V/WAP) which provided support to victims who had been intimidated or who felt too threatened to testify in court.
 Mayor Ed Koch awards a city contract to establish the VSA in 1978 with a mission to heal the wounds of violence and prevent victimization.
 (Shown in picture: Lucy Friedman, Victim Services Agency’s first CEO, the late Bishop Joseph M. Sullivan, Board Member Emeriti, and the late Mayor Ed Koch)

-The Victim Services Agency launched several programs in 1978: Project SAFE, Crime Victims Hotline, complaint rooms in Brooklyn & Bronx Courts to offer help and advocacy for orders of protection, reception centers in criminal and family courts, and children’s centers in courts.
+The Victim Services Agency launched several programs in 1978: Project SAFE, Crime Victims Hotline, complaint rooms in Brooklyn and Bronx Courts to offer support to victims with cases in court, reception centers, and children’s centers in courts.
 A year later we also launched a program to support survivors of homicide victims.

 This pioneering service offers an alternative to the traditional court process.
 It was started first in Brooklyn and then expanded to Queens.